 Manhattan's Museum of Modern Art (MoMA) is a mecca for modern art lovers, boasting one of the world's most impressive and extensive collections of contemporary art, spanning paintings, sculptures, installations, and more.
 Works from big names like Van Gogh (look out for The Starry Night), Picasso (including his famous Les Demoiselles d'Avignon), Warhol, and more line the halls, and a busy schedule of special exhibitions, films, educational programs, and cultural events ensure the museum is always abuzz with something new for art enthusiasts.

 Hit Up the High Line

-New Yorkers can't agree on much – where to get the best slice of pizza, what's the best sports team, you name it.
+New Yorkers can't agree on much—where to get the best slice of pizza, what's the best sports team, you name it.
 But one thing that we can all come together on is in absolutely loving the High Line.
-Indeed, the 2009-debuted High Line park has proved to be one of the city's most beloved public projects, having transformed an old abandoned train trestle into an elevated, 30-foot-high urban green space.
+Indeed, the High Line Park has proved to be one of the city's most beloved public projects, having transformed an old abandoned train trestle into an elevated, 30-foot-high urban green space when it opened in 2009.
 Stretching for nearly 1.5 miles from the Meatpacking District (next to the Whitney Museum of American Art) to the massive high-rise development underway at Hudson Yards, look out for these 10 highlights along the High Line en route, including landscaped gardens and lawns, public art installations, overlooks, and more.
-Bonus: Check out, too, the slate of free events and activities that the park hosts year-round.Continue to 11 of 11 below.

 Go to the National September 11 Memorial & Museum